rfuzzo/MWSE/docs/source/types/mwseMCMDecimalSlider.md

 ### `jump`
 <div class="search_terms" style="display: none">jump</div>

 How far the slider jumps when you click an area inside the slider.
-Default is `0.05`.
+Default is `5 * step`.

 **Returns**: